 Jean-Pierre Habicht, MD, PhD

-To register for the UNICEF training course, you must first be registered as a member of Cornell NutritionWorks.
-Registration is free.
-Click on one of the buttons below to begin.
+- To register for the UNICEF training course, you must first be registered as a member of Cornell NutritionWorks.
+After clicking the above button, you will be given instructions about how to do this.

 Programming for Infant and Young Child Feeding